 In its day, the Morgan Silver Dollar was the ultimate hedge against inflation.
-Designed by U.S. Mint Assistant Engraver George T. Morgan, the Morgan Dollar was the second standard silver dollar produced as currency.
+Designed by U.S. Mint Assistant Engraver George T. Morgan, the Morgan Dollar was the second standard silver dollar produced as currency from 1878-1904.

 Authorized by the Bland-Allison Act in 1873, right after the passage of the Fourth Coinage Act, the Morgan Dollar brought an end to free coinage of silver.
 Before 1873, the Mint was required to accept any silver brought to it and strike it as coinage for a small fee.
 This flooded the market and caused a serious inflationary cycle.